n-hop/bats-documentation/README.md

 - **Parameters**:
   - Hop number: 3
   - Link latency: = 5ms
+  - Link latency jitter: 1ms
-  - Link loss rate: 0% to 2%
+  - Random Link loss rate: 0%, 2%

 - **Test Method**:
   - We measure the RTT of the TCP message from the source to the destination, and TCP messages are transmitted at a fixed rate, the length of each messages is 1024 bytes;